krazylearner/excelmacro/README.md

 1.Microsoft Excel 2003 or above

-2.The workbook running the software must contain atleast one sheet of financial data in particular format and one extra sheet names 'Balance Sheet'
+2.The workbook running the software must contain atleast one sheet of financial data in particular format and one extra sheet named 'Balance Sheet'